10up/gutenberg-best-practices/guides/html-tag-processor.md

 }

 /**
- * Register accessibleText attribute to all blocks
+ * Register accessibleText attribute to core/button
  * Assists with ServerSideRender
  * REST API does data validation against the registered attributes
  * Prevents throwing an error when unknown attributes get passed in